FAQ’s

 How will I find clients?

-At the end of the workshop I will provide a list of volunteer opportunities in Sonoma, Marin and San Francisco area.
+At the end of the workshop I will provide a list of volunteer and a few possible paid opportunities in Sonoma, Marin and San Francisco area.
 For those coming from other places, I will do my best to help you connect with others in your area.
-For your own purposes, identify people in your community who have access to pregnant women.
+For your own purposes, identify people in your community who have access to pregnant people.
 Doctor and midwifery offices, pregnancy counseling services, prisons and teen groups may be interested in spreading the word about your services.
-You can also publicize your services by posting flyers or speaking at bookstores, moms’ groups and childbirth classes.
+You can also publicize your services by posting flyers or speaking at bookstores, parent support groups and childbirth classes.

 Should I print business cards?